 Most investors who buy gold in the form of gold coins probably know that the South African Gold Krugerrands dominated the world's gold coin market in the 1980's and early 1990's.
 Much less known is the fact that Gold Krugerrand coins are still the most traded gold bullion coins in the world.
 That is partly due to their longer history compared to other gold bullion coins.
-The South African Mint started producing the South African Krugerrands already in 1967, twelve years before the Canadian Gold Maple Leafs were first minted for example.
+The South African Mint started minting the coins already in 1967, twelve years before the Canadian Gold Maple Leafs were first minted for example.

-Just like American Gold Eagles, Krugerrands are made out of 91.67% pure gold just like the also popular American Gold Eagles.
+Each South African Krugerrand gold coin is made out of 91.67% pure gold just like the also popular American Gold Eagles.
 The alloying with 8.33% copper makes the 22 karat Gold Krugerrand appear a bit more orange compared with other gold bullion coins.
 Copper-alloyed coins like the Krugerrand are also more resistant to scratches and dents.
 However, if you are investing in gold for your retirement, it is important to note that the coins are not eligible for inclusion in Individual Retirement Accounts (IRA's).

-The South African Krugerrand gold coins are offered with brilliant uncirculated and proof finishes in the four denominations of 1 oz, 1/2 oz, 1/4 oz and 1/10 oz.
+The South African Gold Krugerrand coins are offered with brilliant uncirculated and proof finishes in the four denominations of 1 oz, 1/2 oz, 1/4 oz and 1/10 oz.
 The coins are legal tender in South Africa even though there is no face value imprinted on them.
 Their legal value is tied to the current market price of gold.
-The South African government guarantees the Krugerrand's weight, metal content and purity.
+The South African government guarantees the weight, metal content and purity of the Gold Krugerrands.

 |Weight||Purity||Diameter x Thickness|

 |50 oz||91.67%||100 mm|

 |1/50 oz||91.67%||8 mm|